Should you remodel with permits or without permits? This is a dilemma thousands of homeowners face in order to save time and money.

 If you don't remodel with a permit, you might always wonder whether your contractor did the job up to code.
 There have been several instances where an inspector did not pass a stage because my contractor didn't do something small, but important.

 One example was the contractor forgetting to put a rubber membrane under my shower pan and shower bench.
-Another example was when my tennis buddy installed a mechanical valve when replacing a leaky pipe instead of soldering the pipes together.
+Another example was when my tennis buddy installed a mechanical valve when replacing a leaky pipe.
+He should have soldered the pipes together.
 Another example was not having an electrical junction box to break the circuits in case of a surge.

 When To Remodel Without A Permit

 For small jobs that aren't a safety hazard, remodeling without a permit is probably OK.
 For example, if the window was improperly installed, you might experience a draft that can be plugged.
 Although an improperly installed window might fall out, potentially causing serious damage to the person leaning on it!
 The problem is, small jobs are often accompanied by minimal inspection by the inspector.

 Overall, I think for 80%+ of the jobs, you should remodel with a permit.
 Not only is the peace of mind worth a lot, but so is the improved resale value of the home.